ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **js-controller**

 The js-controller is the main process of ioBroker and provides the necessary central basic functionality for all other modules.
-It also establishes access to the central object and status databases, coordinates and monitors all running adapter instances and processes.
+It also provides access to the central object and status databases, coordinates and monitors all running adapter instances and processes.
 If necessary, adapters are restarted by the js-controller.

 * **Channel**